-Our Skin is Our Largest Organ
+Our Skin Is Our Largest Organ

 It may be easy to forget, but our skin is the human body’s largest organ.
 It helps to protect our internal organs, keeping them safe from toxins, bacteria, repelling water and protection from the sun and cold.
 Our skin does so much, but all too often we forget how and when to really take care of it.

-Moisturizing your skin daily is essential to enhance it’s overall health and appearance.
+Moisturizing your skin daily is essential to enhance its overall health and appearance.
 Dry skin can be uncomfortable and sometimes painful as it cracks and itches.
-This can unfortunately leave the skin more susceptible to infections.
+This can, unfortunately, leave the skin more susceptible to infections.

 There are a few ways you can make sure to keep your skin nice and hydrated and looking youthful.
 One of the biggest tips is to drink plenty of water.
 Hydration is key to making sure your body flushes out toxins and remains supple and ready to handle what the environment dishes out.
 However, it is also very important to also moisturize the skin on the outside as well to help keep it nourished.

 Moisturizing the skin should start at a young age.
-Taking care of your skin from the start can keep skin healthy and youthful looking for years to come!
+Taking care of your skin from the start can keep skin healthy and youthful-looking for years to come!